FAT TIRE BIKES

 We also offer 3 Reid Hercules Fat Tire Bikes, made possible by a generous donation from the Millinocket Century Ride.
 They are all size adult medium.

 What if I lose or damage something?

-You are responsible for the replacement cost for any lost or significantly damaged gear.
+As outlined in our waiver, you are responsible for the replacement cost for any lost or significantly damaged gear.
 Replacement costs are below:

 - Adult Mountain Bike– $550